staxth/headless-kali-pi/README.md

 `ssh (-i ~/.ssh/<YOUR KEY>) -L 5900:localhost:5900 -N f kali@<YOUR IP>`

-You can then access the remote desktop by opening a connectio to localhost on the client machine i.e. `open vnc://localhost:5900` depending on your flag settings you may need to provide the vcn password that you created earlier.
+You can then access the remote desktop by opening a connection to localhost on the client machine i.e. `open vnc://localhost:5900` depending on your flag settings you may need to provide the vcn password that you created earlier.

 ### Autologin